-Rep. John Lewis, who devoted his life to racial justice and equality, died July 17, 2020 at 80.
+Rep. John Lewis, who devoted his life to making “good trouble, necessary trouble” in the pursuit of racial justice and equality, died July 17, 2020 at 80.

 As a student, he, with many others, “was inspired to go to non–violence workshops, to study love, the way of peace, the way of non–violence.”
 Even as he says just this one sentence – you can hear him here – you can feel his commitment to that cause.
 And I’m inspired today…